-If staff have a concern about your child the Leader for Inclusion or class teacher talks with you at the earliest opportunity to share any concerns and agree a programme of intervention and support, working together to fully support your child’s needs.
-As children’s needs change over time the level and type of support will change with these needs.
+If staff have a concern about your child, the Leader for Inclusion, SENCO or class teacher will talk with you at the earliest opportunity to share any concerns and agree a programme of intervention and support, working together to fully support your child’s needs.
+As children’s needs change over time, the level and type of support will change with these needs.

-If you have any concerns at all you should speak to your child’s teacher who will work with you and your child together with the school’s Inclusion Leader, Mrs Karen Ingleby to ensure your child’s needs are fully met.
-Our Headteacher, Mr Declan Goodwin and our Deputy Headteacher, Mr Simon Lennon are also available to discuss any concerns you may have.
-Mrs Karen Ingleby has completed the national accreditation for SEN leadership.
+If you have any concerns at all, you should speak to your child’s teacher who will work with you and your child together with the school’s Inclusion Leader.
+Our Headteacher, Mr Simon Lennon, is also available to discuss any concerns you may have.

 Some of the ways we work with families are through regular meetings to discuss children’s needs and progress, parent conferences, parenting courses, workshops and information evenings.
 Please feel free to talk to the school at any time to find out more about these.

-We also work closely with Bournemouth Local Authority Support Services, Educational Psychologists, Speech and Language Therapy and Health Care Professionals, sharing expertise and implementing advice within the classroom.
+We also work closely with BCP Local Authority Support Services, outreach services, Educational Psychologists, Speech and Language Therapy and Health Care Professionals, sharing expertise and implementing advice within the classroom.